SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records: Symptom predictor baselines

-Similarly, the coefficients in the logistic regression model for \textit{antibiotics} and the Poisson regression model for \textit{\#days} are learned using maximum likelihood estimation over the training set.
-The likelihood is expressed as in Equation (\ref{eq:antibiotics}) and Equations (\ref{eq:days_home_no_antibiotics}) and (\ref{eq:days_home_antibiotics}) respectively, with learnable parameters in place of each coefficient.
+Similarly, the coefficients in the logistic regression model for \textit{antibiotics} and the Poisson regression model for \textit{\pr{days at home}} are learned using maximum likelihood estimation over the training set of $8{,}000$ examples.
+The likelihood is expressed as in Equation \eqref{eq:antibiotics}, \eqref{eq:days_home_no_antibiotics} and \eqref{eq:days_home_antibiotics} in Section \ref{sec:bayesian_network} respectively, with learnable parameters in place of each coefficient.
 We iterate over the train set for 15 epochs, again using an Adam optimizer with a batch size of 50, a learning rate of 0.01 and random initialization of each parameter.
-Finally, we turn the logistic regression and Poisson regression models into CPTs by evaluating Equations (\ref{eq:antibiotics}), (\ref{eq:days_home_no_antibiotics}) and (\ref{eq:days_home_antibiotics}) for all combinations of parent and child values.
-For the variable \textit{\#days}, we needed to turn each discrete number of days into a category, because \code{pgmpy} only provides automated inference for Bayesian networks consisting of exclusively categorical variables.
+Finally, we turn the logistic regression and Poisson regression models into CPTs by evaluating Equation \eqref{eq:antibiotics}, \eqref{eq:days_home_no_antibiotics} and \eqref{eq:days_home_antibiotics} for all combinations of parent and child values.
+For the variable \textit{\pr{days at home}}, we needed to turn each discrete number of days into a category, because \code{pgmpy} only provides automated inference for Bayesian networks consisting of exclusively categorical variables.
 This results in a large CPT containing one row per possible number of days, which range from 0 to 15 in our training dataset, and one column for each combination of the 7 parent variables.
 To allow for a possible larger maximum number of days in the test set, we create a category $\geq\text{\textit{15 days}}$, which is defined as one minus the summed probability of all other days.

 Once we have learned all parameters in the joint distribution, we can evaluate the Bayesian network’s ability to predict each of the symptoms.
 For each evidence setting (as defined in the main text), we apply variable elimination with each of the symptoms as a target variable.
-Looking at the causal structure in Figure \ref{fig:data_generation}, we note that the model never has to marginalize over the many rows in the learned \textit{\#days} CPT, since it is never a target variable.
+Looking at the causal structure in Fig. \ref{fig:data_generation}, we note that the model never has to marginalize over the many rows in the learned \textit{\pr{days at home}} CPT, since it is never a target variable.
 This makes automated inference feasible in our case.